 Understanding the cause of failures within semiconductor components at the earliest stage of the production pipeline is key to keeping costs down and efficiencies up.
 Recent developments in this technique have exploited the use of laser scanning near-IR microscopy for the purposes of through-silicon fault localisation and defect characterisation.

 Chromacity has developed a laser source that provides ultrashort pulses between 1250 nm – 1310 nm (depending on application).
 This can be implemented within a soft defect localisation and laser assisted device localisation (LADA) platform to create two-photon absorption-induced single–event upsets (SEU).
-Our technologies are at the forefront of developing the generation failure analysis technique.
+Our technologies are at the forefront of developing next-generation failure analysis techniques.

 The Chromacity sources allows the FA community to implement ultrafast nonlinear optoelectronic probing platforms for the purpose of advanced IC debug and characterisation with the best localised volumetric resolution performance.
 In addition to the impressive spatial performance of both 2pLADA and 2pSEU, the temporal performance of this technique offers the significant ability to characterise failures that have yet to be fully discovered.